Promoting British Values at St Mary’s C of E Primary School

 At St Mary’s C of E Primary school the British Values are reinforced regularly and in the following ways:

 Democracy is strongly promoted within the school.
-Pupils have the opportunity to have their voices heard through our Pupil Council and Pupil questionnaires.
-The elections of Class School Council Reps, School Council, House Captains, as well as a range of classroom and whole school helpers are based solely on pupil votes.
+Pupils have the opportunity to have their voices heard through our Pupil Voice groups and Pupil questionnaires.
+The elections of Junior Leaders and other pupil voice groups, as well as a range of classroom and whole school helpers take place in pupil votes.

 The Rule of Law